 - MEPN students must use the handbook of their entry point to the professional program.
 Updates to policies such as uniforms or clinical requirements may occur and students will be notified of these changes.

-- RN-MS students must use the most recent handbook available.
+- RN-MSN students must use the most recent handbook available.

 - DNP students must follow the most recent program and clinical handbooks available, which will reflect any updates to clinical or DNP project policies.